 Your credit-utilization ratio measures how much of your available credit you are using.
 The lower this number, the better it is for your credit score.
 If you have a high amount of credit card debt, then, paying it down can boost your credit score.

 You might turn to balance transfer offers to pay off your credit card debt.
-Some credit cards offer 0% introductory APR – usually 12 to 18 months – for balance transfers.
+Some credit cards have a 0% introductory APR offer – usually 12 to 18 months – for balance transfers.
 This gives you the chance to pay off your existing credit card debt without having to pay interest on it.
 Just make sure you pay off the debt you’ve transferred before the 0% interest offer ends.
 If you don’t, your leftover debt will be assessed at your card’s normal APR.

 Become an authorized user